|Lightship Nantucket I WLV-612, NY|

 In late August 2009, Bill Golden anchored his lightship off the Kennedy compound at Hyannis and flashed its main beacon from dusk until dawn to honor the late Senator Kennedy, who had been a guest aboard the lightship on a few occasions.
 A second light was shone on the Mya, Kennedy’s prized fifty-foot Concordia schooner.

-Hard to track its current location - last known position was Vineyard Haven in summer of 2009.
+Hard to track its current location - last known position was Brooklyn in 2017.
 The lightship is privately owned.

 The lightship is privately owned.

 Pictures on this page copyright Kraig Anderson, used by permission.